 - Lime garnish

-In blender, scoop one half avocado, a shot [or so] of tequila, a generous squirt of agave syrup, an even more generous pour of limeade and lots of ice.
+Into blender, scoop one half avocado, a shot or two of tequila, a generous squirt of agave syrup, an even more generous pour of limeade and lots of ice.
 Blend together on high setting.
-Serve in tall, salt rimmed beer glass, garnished with a slice of lime.
+Serve in tall, salt rimmed glass, garnished with a slice of lime.

-- Best when sipped with a good friend on Ed’s outdoor patio with the Big Thompson River rolling by.
+- Best when sipped on Ed’s outdoor patio with the Big Thompson River rolling by.